Particle Board QC Inspection Checklist : Part 2 particleboard manufacturing defects and causes

 most frequent defects: sanding defects, pulling off/ blisters, dust and tar pitch, short and flocculent boards.

 Choice of technical measures allows increasing effectiveness of functioning of wood chipboards production, which is connected with launch of quality and competitive products for broad utility in building, special purpose furniture production, and constructions working in atmospheric conditions .
 The main purpose of commercial organization is to get a profit , provided that one of effective ways of increasing profit is decreasing expenses.
 Furthermore, expenses need to be identified, evaluated and controlled.
 Nowadays not all expenses can be decreased, for instance, it is not recommended to decrease expenses on quality materials and salary.
 However, some part of expenses, which is called losses , can and must be decreased for increasing effectiveness of activity, competitiveness, and profitability of an enterprise.
 Losses are expenses for mismatches; classification of expenses for quality was fully presented in .
 It is possible to decrease expenses for mismatches by identification of faulty products, analysis of causes of faulty products and exclusion or minimizing their influence.
 Most enterprises keep a record of characteristics of quality of production in the form of a report of different types of faulty products.
 This allows evaluating losses from faulty products in monetary equivalent without additional studies.
-Statistical methods of quality control of production and processes can be effective methods of managing losses.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+Statistical methods of quality control of production and processes can be effective methods of managing losses.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at email@example.com in time and we will delete it at the first time.